clsr/fun.py/README.md

 The patterns supplied as arguments to the **pattern** function are pairs (tuples or lists) in the format `(pattern, case)`.

+Additionally, the function produced by **pattern** has a method `add(pattern, value=None)`.
+That can be used to add new patterns.
+If the `value` parameter of this method is supplied, the pattern is added immediately and nothing is returned.
+Otherwise, it returns a function that takes that value as the parameter and adds the pattern once it's called.
+This way, it can be used as a decorator.

 The `pattern` is matched in the following order:

 - if the pattern is a list or tuple, recursively apply pattern matching to it and the matching parameter